Skip to main content

 • Name: Entity name or title (e.g., “adidas Grand Court Lo”, “Nike Dunk Low Retro SE”)

-Entity extraction works alongside shopping cards to provide comprehensive structured data extraction from ChatGPT responses.
-No additional parameters are required - entities are automatically detected and included when available.Learn more in our ChatGPT documentation.
+Entity extraction works alongside shopping cards.
+No additional parameters are required.
+Entities are automatically detected and included when available.Learn more in our ChatGPT documentation.

 1st November 2025

-Shopping Cards for ChatGPTChatGPT responses now automatically include structured shopping cards when product information is detected.
-This feature enables:
+Shopping cards for ChatGPTChatGPT responses now automatically include structured shopping cards when product information is detected.
+Use cases:

-• Social Proof: Ratings, review counts, rating citations with sources
+• Ratings: Ratings, review counts, rating citations with sources

 The shopping cards feature supports: